-OUR CO2 STORY
+OUR CO, STORY

-Denbury is unique among domestic oil and gas companies because our primary corporate strategy and focus is on developing significant and otherwise stranded reserves of oil from depleted reservoirs through CO, EOR.
+Part of what makes Denbury unique among domestic oil and gas companies is our historical focus on developing significant and otherwise stranded reserves of oil from depleted reservoirs through CO, EOR.

 In many U.S. oil fields, it is estimated that only about 30% to 40% of the original oil in place ("OOIP") is recoverable through primary and secondary methods.
 Our experience has shown that CO2 EOR can recover another 10% to 20% of the OOIP.
 While the technology used in CO2 EOR may not be considered new, we apply several concepts learned over time to improve and increase CO2 utilization efficiency within the reservoirs.
 For example, we are focused on using CO2 more efficiently in our operations which allows us to decrease the amount of naturally-occurring CO2 injected in our operations, thereby increasing the proportion of industrial-sourced CO2 utilized in EOR.
 Implementing this strategy improves the economics of the process and makes CO2 EOR operations economically viable on a wider scale, even in a lower oil price environment.